 My wife turns on BBC news every morning as she gets ready for work.
 This morning, the BBC talking heads were discussing the problems of fast fashion.
 The discussion was underpinned by some ideas that never really got air time.
 So here they are:

-Fashion – which I’m defining as “a constant change in what is considered “cool” to wear as determined by a select number of influencers” – is not inevitable.
-It is a social construct that is based on exploiting our needs to stand out from the crowd (but not too much), define ourselves (by sort of looking like everyone else) and create symbols of status (what else explains $490 for a white t-shirt?) – something that I’m prey too as much as anyone else.
+Fashion, to me, is two different things.
+The essential nature of fashion is about a desire for self-expression and individuality.
+However, like every other facet of human life, the essence of fashion has been corrupted by market thinking.
+Fashion for most of us has thus shifted to from self expression to something that I am broadly defining as “a constant change in what is considered “cool” to wear as determined by a select number of influencers in order to sell stuff”.
+This shift was not inevitable.
+It is market-led social construct based on exploiting our psychological insecurities – our need to stand out from the crowd (but not too much), define ourselves (by sort of looking like everyone else) and own symbols of status (what else explains $490 for a white t-shirt?) – something that I’m prey too as much as anyone else.
 There is nothing in nature that changes my trousers from baggy to slim from season to season other than my insecurities.

 Fashion is thus not just a social construct, but one which is actively reinforced and accelerated by those with economic interests in making and selling clothes, accessories, magazines and everything else related.
 The insane pressure to sell more stuff inherently means that people will define what is “in” this week differently to what was “in” last week.
 (There is also insane pressure to get clothes stitched by 10-year-old kids in Bangladesh on a dollar a day as long as you don’t get caught, but that’s another story for another day.)